nocentino/sql-s3-object-integration/README.md

 Since Polybase isn't enabled in the published container image `mcr.microsoft.com/mssql/server:2022-latest`, we have to build a container image for SQL Server with Polybase installed.
 And that's what we're doing in the `sql1` service in the dockerfile named `dockerfile.sql`.

+### Start up the environment

 Once you're ready to go, start up the environment with `docker-compose up --build --detach` and follow the steps in `demo.sh`

 With the SQL Server container up and running, let's walk through the steps to access data on s3 compatible object storage.
+All this code is in `demo.sql` in the repo.
+But I want to walk you through it here too.

+### Configure Polybase in SQL Server instance

 Confirm if the Polybase feature is installed, 1 = installed